 Specialisations at major or subject level allow students to focus in depth on a particular aspect of that subject.
 For example, within the International Languages and Cultures major, specialisations in Chinese, French, Japanese and Spanish are available.

-At postgraduate level, for example within the Education subject for the Postgraduate Diploma, specialisations in Global Studies in Education, Guidance and Pastoral Care, or Māori Medium Teaching/Te Ropu Paerua are available.
+At postgraduate level, for example within the Education subject for the Postgraduate Diploma, a specialisation in Māori Medium Teaching/Te Ropu Paerua are available.

 Specialisations available at major or subject level are listed under the subject entries in the University of Waikato Catalogue of Papers.